 Rabies at 12 weeks, then 1 year and if your state allows every 3 years thereafter.

 NON-core vaccines, Feline Leukemia (FeLV) should be given only after being tested negative for the virus.
-And Feline Immunodeficiency Virus (FIV) should not generally be given because the cat, if lost and found by animal control the cat may be tested and read positive even though it never actually had the disease, and subsequently euthanized for fear of spreading the disease.
+And Feline Immunodeficiency Virus (FIV) should not generally be given because the cat if lost and found by animal control may be tested and read positive for FIV even though it never actually had the disease, and subsequently euthanized for fear of spreading the disease.

 Rabies vaccines are by law mandatory and must be administered at intervals prescribed by local law.
 However, a rabies waiver may be acquired from the state for ill and possibly very old pets.

 So where does the money savings come into play?